Research Opportunities

 Research Faculty

-Students can explore diverse and interdisciplinary areas, including biochemistry, organic, physical, materials, inorganic, analytical, forensic and biophysical chemistry.
-Our labs offer practical experience in design, data analysis, and advanced biotechnological methodologies, with research areas spanning molecular biology, immunology, and drug development.
+Our labs provide hands-on experience in experimental design, data analysis and advanced biotechnological methodologies, with research spanning molecular biology, immunology and drug development.

 Jennifer Aitken, Ph.D.